 Welcome to the Program of Freshman Seminars in the Residential Colleges!

-This year’s Freshman Seminar offerings are listed under the “Course Offerings” tab to the left.
-Please be sure to also read the longer course descriptions provided under each term’s Seminar Index.
+This year’s Freshman Seminar offerings are listed under the tabs to the left.
+To find out more about each course, please be sure to click the link to the Registrar's page.

 Here are some of the key features of this program to keep in mind as you explore the rich mix of offerings for the coming year: